Longzz0824/Critical-Multitask-Batch-Sizes-in-Diffusion-Models/GNS_README.md

 This repo explores the training dynamics of diffusion models by investigating critical batch sizes in multitask scenarios.
 The methodology is inspired by the theory proposed in ["An Empirical Model of Large-Batch Training"](https://arxiv.org/abs/1812.06162), which provides insights into optimal batch sizes for deep neural networks.
 However, this framework does not directly account for multitask cases, such as diffusion models, where each timestep (or range of timesteps) can be treated as a distinct task.

+## Understanding Critical Batch Size and Gradient Noise Scale

+In large-batch training, **critical batch size (B_crit)** and **gradient noise scale (GNS)** are closely related concepts that dictate the efficiency of training.
+The gradient noise scale provides an estimate of how large a batch size can be before diminishing returns occur.
+Specifically:

+- **GNS (Gradient Noise Scale):** Measures the variance in gradients across training examples.
+A higher GNS indicates that a larger batch size can be used efficiently.
+- **B_crit (Critical Batch Size):** Defined as the batch size where training efficiency starts to decline significantly.
+It marks the transition from an efficient to an inefficient parallelization regime.

+In diffusion models, which involve multitask learning across timesteps, GNS varies across different timestep bins.
+This means that the optimal batch size for each timestep can change dynamically during training, requiring adaptive strategies for efficient batch allocation.

+## Application to Diffusion Models

 To bridge this gap, we examine how the concepts of critical batch size can be applied to diffusion model training.
 Specifically, this study focuses on analyzing critical batch sizes across multiple timestep bins and how these change over the course of training.
 The goal is to determine whether this understanding can lead to more efficient training strategies for diffusion models, building upon insights such as those presented in ["Efficient Diffusion Training via Min-SNR Weighting Strategy"](https://arxiv.org/abs/2303.09556).

 This repo serves as a baseline exploration, providing a foundation for improving the efficiency of diffusion model training through an understanding of multitask batch size dynamics.

+## Repository Contents

 It contains: